-- (vi) To oversee the effective implementation of the following technology-related frameworks and ensure their soundness and robustness in securing continuity of operations and delivery of services:; - Technology risk management framework ("TRMF") a framework to safeguard the Company's information infrastructure, systems and data. - Cyber resilience framework ("CRF") a framework for ensuring the Company's cyber resilience. - (vii) The RMC shall make recommendations to the Board for the Board's consideration and final approval on matters relating to IT and compliance to TRMF and CRF; - (viii) To ensure that the Company's TRMF and CRF remain relevant on an ongoing basis and to periodically review and affirm the TRMF and CRF, at least once every three years to guide the Company's management of technology risks; - (ix) To ensure that risk assessments undertaken in relation to material technology applications submitted to BNM are robust and comprehensive.
-The RMC shall assess risk areas, including but not limited to:; - data quality and data governance - privacy and protection of personal information - data security and information technology system control - disaster and recovery planning - financial, reputational, compliance risks - sustainability considerations - · project and system implementation risks - (x) To ensure adequate discussion on cyber risks and related issues, including the strategic and reputational risks associated with a cyber-incident.
-This shall be supported by input from external experts as appropriate; - (xi) To ensure continuous engagement in cybersecurity preparedness, education and training throughout the Company;
+- (v) To periodically review the strategic plans above, at least once every three years; - (vi) To oversee the effective implementation of the following technology-related frameworks and ensure their soundness and robustness in securing continuity of operations and delivery of services:; - Technology risk management framework ("TRMF") a framework to safeguard the Company's information infrastructure, systems and data. - Cyber resilience framework ("CRF") a framework for ensuring the Company's cyber resilience. - (vii) The RMC shall make recommendations to the Board for the Board's consideration and final approval on matters relating to IT and compliance to TRMF and CRF; - (viii) To ensure that the Company's TRMF and CRF remain relevant on an ongoing basis and to periodically review and affirm the TRMF and CRF, at least once every three years to guide the Company's management of technology risks; - (ix) To ensure that risk assessments undertaken in relation to material technology applications submitted to BNM are robust and comprehensive.
+The RMC shall assess risk areas, including but not limited to:; - data quality and data governance - privacy and protection of personal information - data security and information technology system control - disaster and recovery planning - financial, reputational, compliance risks - sustainability considerations - project and system implementation risks - (x) To ensure adequate discussion on cyber risks and related issues, including the strategic and reputational risks associated with a cyber-incident.
+This shall be supported by input from external experts as appropriate;